 The Report notes the significant changes that have occurred in prudential supervision, both during the review period, and subsequently, and makes recommendations relating to areas where the PRA and the Bank of England (“Bank”) could further enhance their approaches to ensure lessons are learned from the past.

 The Report was provided by the PRA to HMT and addresses the eight areas set out in the HMT Direction.
 It presents a detailed assessment of the actions, policies and approach of the FSA (in the period from 2008 to March 2013) and then the PRA (from April 2013 to November 2013) as the institutions with statutory responsibility for the prudential supervision of the Co-op for the review period.
-View the PRA and Bank’s joint response to the report.
+Please see The PRA and Bank's response to the Independent Review of the Co-operative Bank.

 The recommendations in the Report focus on enhancing the current supervisory regime, the continued development of stress testing, and the importance of ensuring supervisory strategies take into account relevant regulatory developments.
 In response the PRA and Bank have welcomed the Report and are committed to delivering the actions set out in their response.